RPAlessio/Project_SU2/SU2.md

 #### How to Obtain the Software

-The person who desires to use SU2 can obtain its files either in its official website (`https://su2code.github.io/download.html`) or in its GitHub repository `su2code/SU2` under `releases`.
+The person who desires to use SU2 can obtain its files either in its official website (`https://su2code.github.io/download.html`) or in its GitHub repository `su2code/SU2` under `releases` (`https://github.com/su2code/SU2/releases`).

 #### Miscellaneous and Contributions

-SU2 provides documentation on installation of the software and theory about the main governing equations alongside with a users guide.
+SU2 provides documentation on installation of the software and theory about the main governing equations alongside with a users guide (`https://su2code.github.io/docs_v7/home/`).
 Anyone can contribute to the documentation of SU2 by submitting a pull request to the develop branch of the repository.
-Furthermore, a variety of tutorials enclosing many study cases and a V&V (verification & validation) section for SU2 solvers are available in the homepage of the software.
+Furthermore, a variety of tutorials enclosing many study cases (`https://su2code.github.io/tutorials/home/`) and verification and validation (V&V) section for SU2 solvers are available in the homepage of the software (`https://su2code.github.io/vandv/home/`).
 Likewise, one may contribute to the tutorials and V&V sections by making a pull request to the develop branch in the repository.
-More information on how to contribute to the software is available at `https://su2code.github.io/`.
+To contribute to the documentation of the software, please refer to `https://su2code.github.io/docs_v7/contribute/`.
+For contributions to tutorials or V&V, please refer to `https://su2code.github.io/tutorials/contribute/` or `https://su2code.github.io/vandv/Contribute/`

 ### Tutorial

 A tutorial of an internal incompressible laminar flow was done.
-The corresponding files of the tutorial and a figure of the velocity field can be found in the same folder which contains this report.
+For more information concerning the tutorial, please refer to `https://su2code.github.io/tutorials/Inc_Laminar_Step/`.